Mental Training: Become a Better Dancer through Visualization

 For example, if you visualize perfecting certain moves, during the practice, you’ll pay more attention to your posture, body line, and other factors that influence those moves.

-- Visualization builds intrinsic motivation and improves your mental readiness
+Visualization builds motivation and improves your readiness

 Dancing requires a lot of work hence you need to be mentally strong to move past obstacles and failures.
 Once again, visualization can help you here.
 You see, when you keep your focus on your goals, your intrinsic motivation grows and everything else seem less important.